-The applicant requested a variation from Section 24-121(a)(4) of the prior Subdivision Regulations, which states that residential lots adjacent to existing or planned roadways of arterial classification shall be platted with a minimum depth of 150 feet.
-This PPS includes residential lots within 150 feet of MD 450 (Annapolis Road) and MD 193 (Glenn Dale Boulevard), which are arterial roads.
-This variation request is discussed further in the Noise finding.
+The applicant requests a variation from Section 24-121(a)(4) of the prior Subdivision Regulations, which states that residential lots adjacent to existing or planned roadways of arterial classification shall be platted with a minimum depth of 150 feet.
+This application proposes residential lots within 150 feet of MD 450 (Annapolis Road) and MD 193 (Glenn Dale Boulevard), which are arterial roads.
+This variation request is discussed further in the Noise finding of this technical staff report.

 The applicant also filed a request for a variance to Section 25-122(b)(1)(G) of the 2010 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO), for the removal of 46 specimen trees.
-This request is discussed further in the Environmental finding.
+This request is discussed further in the Environmental finding of this technical staff report.